AWinterman/awinterman.github.com/_posts/2012-09-22-A-Programmers-Approach.md

 vector 0; and rules for scalar multiplication.
 Then, we could implement vectors as a sublcass of, for example, Python lists.
-Students could test their implementation against the axioms to demonstrate that they have indeed made vectors over thier chosen field.
+Students could test their implementation against the axioms to demonstrate that they have indeed made vectors over their chosen field.
 The teacher could provide alternate implementations that are also consistent with the vector space axioms, or use the standard implementation over a different field to demonstrate the flexibility of the idea.
 For example, the students could design a vector space over the